+Students will often take assessment tests and/or quizzes privately at home.
 Students are on their honor to abide by Scholé Academy's Learning Philosophy which assumes the personal cultivation of Student-Virtues described in the Student-Parent Handbook.

-Plagiarism is a serious and punishable offense.
+Additionally, plagiarism is a serious and punishable offense.
 Proper citation of all sources is essential to the academic endeavor.
 Remember to cite any source if the information is not common knowledge or is an opinion obtained through any source.
 A plagiarized assignment will result in a failing grade.
-Students should consult the MLA Style Guide for specific direction on obtaining, quoting and paraphrasing sources.
+Students should consult their chosen style manual (see Student Expectations above) for specific direction on obtaining, quoting and paraphrasing sources.